High-resolution Boron and beyond Geologic reconstructions for carbon and climate processes

 Earth System Modelling

-Earth system modelling incorporating these reconstructions will provide a new understanding of the mechanisms driving state-dependent interactions between Earth’s orbit, CO2, temperature, cryosphere, and carbon cycling.
+Earth system modelling incorporating reconstructions will provide a new understanding of the mechanisms driving state-dependent interactions between Earth’s orbit, CO2, temperature, cryosphere, and carbon cycling.
 This will increase our confidence in sea level and temperature projections for the future.

 Financiële details & Tijdlijn